 1. Think About the Reasons You’re in School

-You enrolled in online courses for good reasons: perhaps you want a better job, are preparing for a new career field or want to earn a credential, such as a degree or certificate.
+You enrolled in online courses for good reasons: perhaps you want a better job, are preparing for a new career field, or want to earn a credential, such as an associate or bachelor’s degree.
 How will each course move you closer to fulfilling your goals?
 You might learn valuable new information that will enhance your career prospects, or learn how to think more critically.
 You’ll have an easier time staying on track when you remind yourself of how great you’ll feel when you complete the course and move on to the next phase of your life or career.

 Setting goals is an important part of being a student.
 Big, audacious goals are great, but it’s also wise to keep your goals realistic, or you risk disappointment.
 Set smaller, achievable goals at first, such as completing a chapter of required reading or writing an outline for an assignment.
 You’ll be more motivated to keep going when you’ve achieved some short-term goals.
 When setting goals, focus on your strengths and seek support for weaker areas.